 Sailor suits were worn with both hats or caps.
 The first sailor suits were worn with the broad brimmed sailor hats worn by British seamen.
 The sailor suits popularized by Queen Victoria's sons in the 1840s were worn with straw sailor hats.
 The sailor hat was the most formal style and was for years worn, not only with sailor suits, but with formal clothes like Little Lord Fauntleroy suits.
 The Buster Brown suit and other tunic suits was anoter style commonly worn with sailor hats, although sailor caps were also worn as well.
 Various other outfits such as kilt suits were commonly worn with sailor hats.
 While sailor suits were normally worn with sailor hats and caps, these other garments might be worn with sailot hats, but they were also worn with many other types of headwear.

-Sailor hats were usually worn with streamers at the back and often with elastic chin straps.
+The two major components of all hats are the srown and brim.
+This was also true of sailor hats.
+And both could vary substantially.
+We see bothnrounded and flat crowbs.
+The brims also varies with some very wide brims.
+There were aalso some minor compnents, more like featurs.
+They included hat bands, stramers, and chinstraps.
+Most hats have hat bands.
+Some sailor hat bands were done as tallies, especially in England.
+Sailor hats were usually worn with streamers which were extensiins of the hat bands.
+Yhey fell at the back and this usually cannot be seen in studio portaraits.
 The important British fashiion magazine, Godey's Lady's Book noted in December 1871 that, "For little boys they have no trimming but a piece of inch-wide ribbon velvet around the brim, short ends hanging at the back; sometimes blue and white or black and white stripped ribbon replace this.
-For little girls they often have a stiff wing, or aigrette, or feather tuft on one side.
+For little girls they often have a stiff wing, or aigrette, or feather tuft on one side."
+Not all sailor hats had streamers, but they were very common.
+Most sailor hats also had chin straps.
+We often do not see them in studio portaits, but they are often notable in outdoor photographs.
+A good example is an unidentified American boy in 1907.

 Sailor hats were made in a wide variety of styles thus we note a range of sailor hat types.
 The original sailor